oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 ## Binary Search Tree Implementation

 There is a more efficient way to store key-value pairs: using binary search trees.
-It is an improvement over direct addressing because irrespective of the set of potential keys that can be stored, we will need to create space **only for the keys actually being stored.**z A binary search tree allows us to keep adding new values in an orderly fashion.
+It is an improvement over direct addressing because irrespective of the set of potential keys that can be stored, we will need to create space **only for the keys actually being stored.** A binary search tree allows us to keep adding new values in an orderly fashion.

 Like in the case with direct addressing, this implementation will also carry out the four operations, i.e., insertion, deletion, look-up and updation.
-[Here's](https://github.com/oitee/hash-browns/blob/main/key_value_bst.js) how key-value stores can be implemented using a binary search trees.
+Note that, each of these operations will translate to operations on the underlying binary search tree.
+Thus, for example, the insertion operation will insert a new node to the binary search tree, wherein each node will carry two data items—the key (which will be used to order the binary search tree) and its associated value—and two pointers—one to the left child node and one to the right child node.
+[Here's](https://github.com/oitee/hash-browns/blob/main/key_value_bst.js) how key-value stores can be implemented using binary search trees.

 Significantly, the time-complexity for a look-up for this implementation would be O(log n), owing to the nature of [how binary search trees are structured](/2021/08/04/binary-search.html).
 Thus, while binary tree based implementation provides a more efficient space-complexity than direct addressing, it is comparatively less efficient in terms of time-complexity.